 1. WALK THROUGH THE HISTORY OF THE DOWNTOWN DISTRICT

 Founded in 1803, Milledgeville was built as the capital of Georgia and remained the capital for more than 60 years.
-Go on a self guided historic walking tour and stroll past homes, churches and public buildings that celebrate various architecture styles refined over the last 200 years.
-Discover why Southern Living has listed Milledgeville as one of the prettiest small towns in Georgia as you walk the towering tree lined streets of Milledgeville and learn about the well preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian and Classic revival houses.
+Go on a self-guided historic walking tour and stroll past homes, churches, and public buildings that celebrate various architectural styles refined over the last 200 years.
+Discover why Southern Living has listed Milledgeville as one of the prettiest small towns in Georgia as you walk the towering tree-lined streets of Milledgeville and learn about the well preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian and Classic revival houses.
 Keep your eyes peeled for changing leaves as well as architecture galore, including fan favorites like Georgia’s Old Capitol Building and the campus of Georgia College & State University.
-Plus, the added bonus of the season’s cooler temperatures mean that walking the district won’t have you breaking a sweat!
+Plus, the added bonus of the season’s cooler temperatures means that walking the district won’t have you breaking a sweat!

 2. TOUR GEORGIA’S OLD GOVERNOR'S MANSION

 An iconic favorite, Georgia’s Old Governor’s Mansion is a visit that must be added to your fall bucket list.
 Learn from history enthusiasts about Milledgeville’s season as the capital city of Georgia during the complex social issues leading to the American Civil War.
-The one hour guided tour will cover the history of the governor’s and indentured and enslaved peoples that called the Mansion home while forging the future of Georgia during the 1850’s.
-Tours are on the top of the hour from Tuesday through Sunday.
+The one-hour guided tour will cover the history of the governors and indentured and enslaved peoples who called the Mansion home while forging the future of Georgia during the 1850s.
+Tours are at the top of the hour from Tuesday through Sunday.